 To that end, my school participated in mock elections, hosted local and state leaders in our classrooms, participated in letter-writing campaigns to our Congressmen and women, and perhaps more importantly participated in community service activities like food drives and raising money for victims of hurricanes and other natural disasters across the globe.

 One of the primary reasons our nation’s founders envisioned a vast public education system was to prepare youth to be active participants in our system of self-government.
 The responsibilities of each citizen were assumed to go far beyond casting a vote; protecting the common good would require developing students’ critical thinking and debate skills, along with strong civic virtues.– Amanda Litvinov in a 2017 article, Forgotten Purpose: Civics Education in Public Schools

 Through the years I learned that just as history cannot afford to be viewed as a static entity, neither can the teaching of it.

 That’s why to me, this current trend of using history as a means to a political end-game; of actively seeking its destruction through tendentious and divisive narratives determined to rewrite it, are lethal to all that unites us and makes us American.

 The evidence of that is being seen now more than ever.
-Just turn on the television —from pro-socialist millennials engaging in riots, anti-American rhetoric spray-painted across our cities, toppled monuments and burning flags, — this lack of patriotism is destroying more than our culture, it’s threatening our way of life and our very existence.
+Just turn on the television —from dangerous and destructive riots that encourage division and hatred, to anti-American rhetoric spray-painted across our cities, toppled monuments and burning flags, — and most destructively of all, this sweeping narrative that demands we view everything through the lens of racism; this lack of patriotism is destroying more than our culture, it’s threatening our way of life and our very existence.

 When it comes to the history of our country this is most vital.
 As Dr. Bennett so eloquently stated, “If they [students] do not know what they came from, what their legacy is, what their inheritance is, how will they support or defend it?”